anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter05.rst

 OpenStack Wallaby version is used as the baseline for these APIs and CLIs in this Reference Architecture (RA-1) version.
-Any Cloud Infrastructure + VIM reference implementations that **get certified by RC** can be considered as Anuket RA Conformant.
+Any Cloud Infrastructure + VIM reference implementations that **get certified by RC** (Reference Conformance) can be considered as Anuket RA Conformant.

 The Chapter presents the APIs for the core OpenStack services defined in Chapter 3 and a consolidated view of these and other APIs that are of